About the program

 At the conclusion of their term, the writer-in-residence will submit a report on the experiences and achievements of the residency to inform the program's future development.

-The program will provide one twelve-week residency, to be commenced after 1 August 2024 and completed before 15 December 2024.
-The residency will be based at the Hedberg, the University's state-of-the-art facility for the creative arts and other campuses.
+The program will provide one twelve-week residency, to be commenced after 4 August 2025 and completed by 12 December 2025.

 - The selection committee's decision will be final and no correspondence will be entered into